Sajina19/Increasing-Productivity-2.0/June 1 - 30/June 1 - 30.md

 - 📈 Skill rack
      - Solved a problem in C++.
      - Solved two problems in C.
+- 📈 Solved problems of C++ in sololearn.
 ### Videos ###
 - 📈 AI
 - 📈 Product design